LazyTitan33/CTF-Writeups/HTB - Cyber Santa is Coming to Town 2021/Web/Naughty or Nice.md

 cf14cfe167a94210316c1b82fa221b4284a2096f830ec70f45f78777de17b796

-Using python we can turn the HMAC signature from it's current ASCII hex state to JWT format.
-Basically base64 encode it to be safe for for url and take out the = in case one is there.
+Using python we can turn the HMAC signature from its current ASCII hex state to JWT format.
+Basically base64 encode it to be safe for url and take out the = in case one is there.

 ```bash
 python -c "exec(\"import base64, binascii\nprint base64.urlsafe_b64encode(binascii.a2b_hex('42890a49ab8265b03bf14acc5f9bdfb899a1b249a05fabc11fcc051330e98be5')).replace('=','')\")"